-The results presented above generally support the central hypothesis of this dissertation, namely that relationship the relationship between joint action and social bonding is mediated by the feeling of “team click.”
+The results presented above generally support the central hypothesis of this dissertation, namely that the relationship between joint action and social bonding is mediated by the feeling of “team click.”
 Results of analyses concerning both the post-Tournament survey and change between and pre- and post -Tournament surveys display a clear relationship between perceptions of Joint Action Success and Team Click, Team Click and Social Bonding, and a direct relationship between Joint Action Success and Social Bonding.
-In the post-Tournament analysis, Team Click fully mediates the relationship between Joint Action Success and Social Bonding.
-In the pre-post analysis, Team Click partially mediates this relationship (this statistic was not significant, but was trending in the predicted direction, p=.06).
+In the post-Tournament analysis, Team Click fully mediated the relationship between Joint Action Success and Social Bonding.
+In the pre-post analysis, Team Click partially mediated this relationship (this statistic was not significant, but was trending in the predicted direction, p=.06).

 Results of models designed to test the predicted relationships between Team Performance Expectations, Team Click, and Social Bonding also provided support for some but not all predictions.
 A relationship was confirmed between team performance expectation violation and team click, but not between expectation violation and social bonding.
 In addition, the predicted interaction between Joint Action Success, Team Performance Expectations, and Team Click was not significant, nor was the interaction between these same two predictor variables and social bonding.
 Team click did not mediate the predicted relationship between violations of expectations around team performance and social bonding.
 The model of this direct relationship was not statistically robust using the data collected in this study.

 These results suggests that while expectation violation in joint action might be an important factor in generating feelings of team click, it might not be a strong enough mechanism to drive social bonding directly.
 In contrast to the single-item measure of Team Performance Expectations, Joint Action Success is a factor made up of four items that require detailed reflection on the experience of four different aspects of team coordination.
 This item may have more powerfully tapped into the implicit mechanisms involved in coordinated joint action, encouraging athletes to reflect on coordination with specific co-actors, and as such the opportunity to rehearse and reinforce feelings of trust, reliability, and cooperation Reddish2013a.
 It is also possible that expectation violation in joint action might not be immediately available to athlete reflection.
-As Frith and colleagues point out Frith2007,Frith2010,Clark2013, the generation of interoceptive predictive models for action implicates cognitive processes that exist largely below the surface of conscious awareness, and the relationship between these unconscious informational transfer in movement coordination and the small fraction of information that does make its way to consciousness in the form of higher order symbolic and linguistic representations is still not clearly understood Semin2008.
+As Frith and colleagues point out Frith2007,Frith2010,Clark2013, in order to generate interoceptive predictive models for action, cognitive processes that exist largely below the surface of conscious awareness are required.
+The relationship between these unconscious informational transfers in movement coordination and the small fraction of information that does make its way to consciousness in the form of higher order symbolic and linguistic representations is still not clearly understood Semin2008.
 Team click might be supported by various subtle, implicit, and pre-perceptual processes involved in “active inference” Schmidt2011.